alensiljak/cashier/README.md

 # cashier

+A mobile companion for Ledger-cli

 https://cashier.alensiljak.eu.org/

-is a PWA GUI assistant application for [Ledger-cli](https://ledger-cli.org).
+Cashier is a PWA GUI assistant application for [Ledger-cli](https://ledger-cli.org).
 It is intended to be used for entering transactions and previewing balances, mostly on a mobile device.
 The accounts and balances can be imported from Ledger to establish baselines and the entered transactions can be exported to be merged into the main ledger file.

 The app works completely offline, meaning **all** the data required for the functioning of the app is stored in a local database in a browser.